jannekole/discussion/README.md

 # discussion
-Simple anonymous discussion website with backend.
+Simple anonymous discussion site with backend.
 First attempt at Redux.
 React/Redux/Node/MongoDB

 Add any string after the url to start your own discussion, for example: https://tree-discussion.herokuapp.com/testi1